koushik-ms/practice-mobs/pizza/README.md

 2. take `i1` and find pizza having that ing and max other ing of that pizza in set-> p<sub>j</sub>
 3. remove other ing of p<sub>j</sub> from set of all ing
 4. if set is empty then break, else goto step 2.

+0/1 knapsack problem maximixing value = number of uniq ing vs weights (e.g., each pizza has wt of 1)